 The practice had a system in place for reporting, recording and monitoring significant events.
 We reviewed safety records, incident reports, patient safety alerts and minutes of meetings where these were discussed.
-We saw evidence that lessons were shared and action was taken to improve safety in the practice some of the time
+We saw evidence that lessons were shared and action was taken to improve safety in the practice:

 - Staff told us that they would inform the practice manager of any significant events and complaints.
 We saw that there was a standard form for recording events. - Complaints, incidents and concerns about care or treatment were recorded as significant events. - When a significant event had been investigated the findings would be fed back to the staff in clinical team meetings (GPs and Nursing staff) or individually to staff. - We saw that significant events and complaints were reviewed annually and analysis of the events (including learning) was undertaken at this review.
-For example, we saw a significant event where a test result was not received by the practice and no one had followed this up.
-The process for following up test results was discussed with staff to ensure a GP was alerted if this happened - There was an overall review of complaints to identify trends and ensure that any learning identified was embedded in practice.
+For example, we saw any dispensing errors were recorded and investigated to identify improvements to the process or enhance staff awareness of their dispensing processes. - There was an overall review of complaints to identify trends and ensure that any learning identified was embedded in practice.